bosagora/agora/devel/testnet/README.md

 As you have read in the previous section, you can run a validator, but if the validator runs on a local computer without a publicly exposed ip, it cannot be reached from other validators.
 One option is to use a service like [ngrok](https://ngrok.com) to expose a local port to the public.
-If you only run a fullnode, not a validator, please skip this section.
+If you only run a full node, not a validator, please skip this section.

 You should stop your validator before following the following instructions.